Katrina is a creative catalyst, an empath, and a writer. She’s a creative’s creative and the founder of Creative Katrina.

 Yes.
 I’m generally pretty asleep by then.

-In general, what would you say to a small business owner just getting started?
+What would you say to a small business owner just getting started?
 What would your number one piece of advice be?

 The SBDC, the LCBD, the SVA, they all recommend having certain documents.
 What would you say to a business owner who’s just like, “I don’t like doing it that way.
 I’m not going to do it that way.
 I don’t need that document.
 I don’t have it.
 I’m just not going to do it”.